Michael-Santos/CambridgeDictionary/README.md

 # Usage

-Currently, the lib only has an method called GetMeaning:
+Currently, the lib has the two methods as follow:

 ````C#
 /// <summary>